NUbots/NUbots/module/vision/RFDETR/README.md

 ## Description

 This module integrates an **RF-DETR** (Roboflow Detection Transformer) model to identify and classify objects within images.
-It detects the follwing classes, in the same order:
+It detects the following classes, in the same order:

 - Balls
 - Goals